luiscoco/X509Certificates_tutorial2/README.md

  var expectedThumbprint = "27B83C3F11DF3C716FD583366075DB30A344CF4B";
 ```

+### 1.3.
+How to run the applications (clien-side and server-side)

+We have to start first the **Server** application

+The first time we build and **run the server-side application** in Visual Studio 2022, the internet web browser requires us to select a certificate,

+we have to **select the certificate** se installed in section 1.2.3 in this document

 ## 2. Loading an X.509 certificate from a file and using it to encrypt and decrypt a message

 Below is the complete code for a C# console application that demonstrates loading an X.509 certificate from a file and using it to encrypt and decrypt a message